AlibabaCloudDocs/ecs/intl.en-US/Network/Elastic Network Interfaces/Assign secondary private IP addresses.md

 When you assign secondary private IP addresses, take note of the following limits:

 -   Each security group of the VPC type can contain a maximum of 2,000 private IP addresses.
 This quota is shared among all primary and secondary ENIs in the security group.
 -   You can assign a maximum of 20 private IP addresses to an ENI.
-The actual number depends on the instance type of the instance to which the ENI is bound.
+The actual number depends on the status of the ENI and the instance type of the instance to which the ENI is bound.
     -   If the ENI is in the **Available** state, you can assign a maximum of 10 private IP addresses to the ENI.
     -   If the ENI is in the **Bound** state, the number of private IP addresses that can be assigned to the ENI is subject to the instance type of the instance.